-* The authors have drawn substantively from the earlier version of this chapter (MMBID 7th Edition, Vol 1, Chapter 49, pp. 1349–1368) and gratefully acknowledge the significant contribution of the preceding primary author, Dr. Charles R. Scriver.
+* The authors have drawn substantively from the earlier version of this chapter (MMBID 7th Edition, Vol 1, Wilms Tumor, pp. 1349–1368) and gratefully acknowledge the significant contribution of the preceding primary author, Dr. Charles R. Scriver.

 Five β- and γ-amino acids occur in free forms in mammalian (including human) tissues and body fluids: β-Alanine and R-β-aminoisobutyric acid (AiB) are pyrimidine catabolites of uracil and thymine, respectively; S-β-AiB is a catabolite of L-valine; β-leucine is a precursor of α-leucine; and γ-aminobutyric acid (GABA) is a derivative of L-glutamate and, to a minor extent, of L-ornithine via putrescine.